 How to stop sharing playlist changes

-If you’d like to stop sharing changes that you make to a playlist, simply tap the Edit button inside the playlist and turn the Shared Playlist switch to the off position.
+If you’d like to stop sharing changes that you make to a playlist, simply tap the Edit button inside the playlist and turn the Public Playlist switch to the off position.
 The playlist won’t disappear from a recipient’s device, but future changes made to the playlist will no longer sync.

 As of now, two-way editing, where both the playlist creator and recipient can collaborate on curating the playlist, isn’t yet possible.
 We’ve heard some rumblings about some users seeing such functionality, but we’ve yet to see evidence of such a feature.
 We’re hoping that collaborative playlists will come sooner than later, because that really is a killer feature for Spotify.